sdorra/ansible-kitchen-sample/README.md

 ### Installation

 We are using [Ansible](https://www.ansible.com/) and [Docker](https://www.docker.com/)
-for the installation of our services on the server.
-[Ansible](https://www.ansible.com/) is used to install [Docker](https://www.docker.com/) prepare volumes and for the orchestration of our containers.
-The [Ansible](https://www.ansible.com/) configuration is located at playbook.yml and the roles are located at roles.
+for the installation of our services.
+[Ansible](https://www.ansible.com/) is used to install [Docker](https://www.docker.com/), prepare volumes and for container orchestration.
+The [Ansible](https://www.ansible.com/) configuration is located at playbook.yml and the roles are located at the roles directory.
 To run the playbook on the server just execute:

 ```bash
 bundle exec kitchen converge
 ```

-This command can be used multiple times, after each change of roles or playbook.
+This command can be used multiple times, after each change.

 ### Tests

-Tests are located at tests test/integration/*suitename* the executed suites can be configured in _.kitchen.yml_, in this example the only configure suite is default.
+Tests are located at tests test/integration/*suitename* the executed suites can be configured in *.kitchen.yml*, in this example the only configure suite is default.

 The tests can be written with [ServerSpec](http://serverspec.org/) or